-- foster relationships between professionals from universities, Public Health England, local public health and more widely
+- foster relationships between professionals from universities, UK Health Security Agency, local public health and more widely;

 - develop knowledge mobilisation capacity in and the capability of HPRUs across the country through participation in the pan-HPRU KM Network.